How Are Motherboards Made: Understanding the Process of Motherboard Manufacturing

 If that’s why you’re here, then you’re in for a treat.
-Everything you need to know about motherboards from the components that make up the printed circuit board or PCB, the integration of the input/output ports, card slots, and sockets, all the way up to the packaging and distribution of motherboards will be covered in this article in detail-- even tips on how to spot a good motherboard for your need.
+Everything you need to know about motherboards-- from the components that make up the printed circuit board (PCB), to the integration of the input/output ports, card slots, and sockets, all the way up to the packaging and distribution of motherboards-- will be covered in this article in detail.
+We’ll even give you tips so that you know how to spot a good motherboard.

 What is a Motherboard Made of, Exactly?

 For starters, a motherboard is mainly composed of two materials:

 - Layers of fiberglass for the purpose of insulation.